VirtualFlyBrain/VFB2/content/en/docs/Website Features/terminfo.md

 ## Ontology terms and Graphs

-`Classification` and `Relationships` fields show parent and related ontology classes for the selected entity.
+`Classification` and `Relationships` fields show parent and related ontology classes for the selected entity (see [Classes and individuals](/docs/concepts/classes-and-individuals/) for what a class is, and how it differs from an individual instance).
 Click to navigate to the Term Info pages for these terms.
 The `location` and `classification` [Term Context](/docs/website-features/termcontext) graphs show partonomy relationships and parentage of the selected entity, respectively.

 <p align="center">
   <img src="/images/terminfo/terminfo-ontologies.png" alt="Classification, Relationships and Graphs in Term Info." style="max-width=50%" />